livepeer/go-livepeer/doc/ai-subnet.md

 -   `-ethAcctAddr`: This flag specifies the Ethereum address of your _Mainnet AI Subnet_ Orchestrator.
 -   `-ethOrchAddr`: This flag specifies the Ethereum address of your _Mainnet Transcoding Network_ Orchestrator.

-Setting these flags correctly ensures that your _Mainnet AI Subnet_ Orchestrator is correctly configured to redeem AI tickets **on-chain**. 🎉
+Setting these flags ensures that your _Mainnet AI Subnet_ Orchestrator is correctly configured to redeem AI tickets **on-chain**. 🎉

 #### Docker Startup Command